magento/devdocs/guides/v2.2/extension-dev-guide/indexer-batch.md

 `Memory size allocated for the temporary table is more than 20% of innodb_buffer_pool_size.`

-To prevent this error message, update `innodb_buffer_pool_size` or decrease the batch size value (which decreases memory usages for the temporary table).
+To prevent this error message, update `innodb_buffer_pool_size` or decrease the batch size value (which decreases memory usage for the temporary table).
 </div>

 The interface `BatchSizeManagementInterface` provides the ability to set the MEMORY table size for indexer processes according to batch size and index row size.